UV exposure: What you need to know

 Change your behavior to minimize exposure

 When you’re photosensitive, life requires a few modifications.
 Hameen-Smith has done everything from changing her sunglasses prescription to putting lower-wattage light bulbs in all of the lamps in her home.
-Tee Brown, 44, asked the Oklahoma City Fire Training Center, where she works as an office specialist, to make a few alterations to limit her exposure.
+Tee Brown asked her employer to make a few alterations to limit her exposure.
 Diagnosed with lupus and fibromyalgia in mid-2012, she noticed that the lights in her office were causing headaches and problems with her vision while working on her computer.
 “One of the solutions was to take out some of the lights above my desk,” she says.
 “It has worked a little bit, but not 100 percent.”

 Schnakenberg also does what she can.
 She wears UV-protective long-sleeved shirts and pants, and she puts on sunglasses both inside and outside to shield her eyes from UV light.
 She has also applied UV-protective film to the windows of her house and tinted the windows of her car.

-Schnakenberg is even bringing along her own incandescent light bulbs when she and her husband take a 30th-anniversary cruise to Alaska this summer.
+Schnakenberg is even bringing along her own incandescent light bulbs when she travels with her husband.
 “You can’t stop life.
 You have to make choices,” she says.
-“I pick and choose the things I do, knowing there will be a price to pay, but hoping the price won’t be too high.”